RahmaKhlifi/Vigilance-While-Driving-/README.md

 VigilanceProject contains code and notebooks to load, process, and visualize physiological recordings (e.g., PSG) and associated metadata.
 The primary analysis and visualization are contained in the Jupyter notebook `vigilanceproject.ipynb`.

-Replace or extend this section with a one-paragraph description of the project's purpose, algorithm(s), or research question.

 ## Features

 - Load PSG data and hypnograms